 October 27, 2016

-Members of ImQuest BioSciences research team traveled to the HIV Research for Prevention meetings in Chicago last week.
+Members of ImQuest BioSciences research team traveled to the HIV Research for Prevention meetings in Chicago last week to hear updates on research on topical microbicides and preventative pharmaceutical agents.
 Many sessions at the conference focused on initial events that result in productive infection following exposure to HIV.
 Currently, significant progress is being made throughout the world to identify infected individuals and place them on antiretroviral treatments.
 Although these treatments don’t cure infection, they serve the purpose of reducing the level of virus produced to undetectable levels (with associated clinical benefits) and thus reduce the potential of these individuals to pass virus on to their sexual partners.
 In addition, high risk populations are being offered pre-exposure prophylactic (PreP) drugs that have been shown to successfully protect uninfected partners from becoming infected.
 It has become very clear that a major way of reducing transmission of HIV to uninfected sexual partners is by utilizing means to identify infected individuals and reduce their viral loads and increase the incidence of condom use.

 So what happens in the body when virus is introduced at the mucous membrane in the vagina, rectum or oral cavity?
 The mucous membrane epithelial layers are designed to function as effective barriers to infection, much like the skin protects the body from many microbial infections.
 Within the mucous membrane linings are immune cells that recognize and kill infectious organisms as well as innate factors that also restrict the ability of these organisms to initiate infection.
 HIV is somehow able to bypass these protective mechanisms and enter the body.
 Current evidence suggests that HIV enters the body through abrasions in these barriers of epithelial cells which line the vagina and rectum, often due to lesions induced by associated sexually transmitted viral, bacterial and fungal diseases.
 In some cases, it is thought that HIV hijacks its way through the mucosa by attaching to macrophage or dendritic cells, which transit through the mucous layer and deliver HIV to the very cells it is looking for - activated immune cells present in the stromal layer of the tissues.
 Once in the activated T cells and/or macrophage the clock is ticking.
 The infected cells respond to infection by secreting soluble factors that recruit additional immune system cells and these cells become additional targets of infection.
 As the infection smolders in these local sites, the opportunity to prevent infection begins to slip away.
 HIV enters the bloodstream and is disseminated throughout the body, establishing a productive systemic infection, which the immune system cannot suppress, and a variety of pathogenic effects that eventually lead to destruction of the immune system.